Subtle Signs of Pride in your Co-workers, Spouse, Family, Church Staff and Everybody Else Around You

 - Overly materialistic hoping people will think more highly of their SELF

-- Skillfully brag about their successful ministry, in a humble way
+- Skillfully brag about their successful ministry, in a humble sounding way

 - Hint around at their success

-- Talk a lot of their importance, status, accomplishments, education, title, position, credentials or financial status
+- Talk a lot about their importance, status, accomplishments, possessions, education, title, position, credentials or financial status

 - Name drop the high-status people they associate with